sdt6585/convergence-docs/Game Design Document.md

 The choice is yours as you and your crew set your names amongst the stars.
 ## Gameplay

+### Dice Rolling
 Every action you take will involve some kind of roll, usually a skill or stat check.
 The standard roll is a d15, where the maximum value is 15 and the minimum value is 1.
 When you roll a 15 you have a critical success, which means you get to roll an additional time and that roll to your total.
 You may keep rolling until you not roll a crit.

 When you roll a 1 it is a critical failure, which means you automatically do not pass.

 Luck Die: Every time you roll a standard skill or stat roll, a luck die rolls in the background.
 This is a d30, and if it lands in a 1-29, nothing happens.
 If you roll a 30 (or your luck adds up to 30) you have a cosmic moment, which means you gain a free re-roll to use at your choice.
 Your luck stat is added to every luck roll.

+### Space Navigation
+When your crew is assembled on your ship and ready to set a course, you will view the various levels of the space map system to set your destination.

+**Step 1: Choose a destination**
+From your ships navigation system you may view the current system your ship is docked in.
+The levels of systems are Galactic/Stellar/Planetary.
+You must navigate directly to a destination within your current system unless attempting a Slip-Space jump.

+When exploring new systems, you may use tools to identify systems that look promising for resource extraction or settlement creation.

+ - Astronomical Observatory: Use education, perception to record star systems for signs of fertile worlds
+ - Deep Scanners: Use education, sofware engineering to design algorithms that detect target patterns for deeper investigation

+Check: Each scanning or observation check takes a standard 24 hour day.
+The GM sets a DC for the check, and if it successful the players identify a star system that may contain 1 or more habitable or resource-rich planets.
+A critical success gaurantees a multi-node harvestable systems.

+Harvestable Systems:
+- Habitable Planet
+- Rare ore asteroid field
+- Energy-dense gas
+- Anti-matter

+**Step 2: Estimate time and fuel consumption**
+The GM notes the distance to the astral body, and the player's will set launch trajectory and target velocity to reach the destination.
+If fuel store will not be adequate, the player's may chart a multi-stop course with refueling points.

+Allied factions will commonly mark waystations on the ships navi-computer.
+In areas where there are no known settlements or way stations, anti-matter may be scavenged and processed locally from nebula or dying stars.
+Anti-matter collection is dangerous work, and requires precise piloting to succeed.

+By chain together refuels, a ship may traverse the vast interconnected galaxies that form Conway's web, limited only by basic supplies and storage capacity.

+**Slip-Space Jumps vs Rocketry**
+The average freighter only carries enough Casamir Alloy to make 4 slip-space jumps.
+Most intergalactic journeys are navigated by traditional rocketry, which trips typically taking several weeks to arrive at their destination.

+**Casamir alloy**
+Casamir Alloy is extremely rare and expensive.
+Only specialized merchants sell it, typically near Aeterna.

+**Fuel Consumption**
+When you select a rocketry trajectory, your delta-V will determine anti-matter fuel consumption for the journey.

+**Step 3: Make the Journey**
+If all goes well you will arrive safely at your journey after some uneventful days crossing the vastness of space.

+Crews will commonly bide the time in a variety of ways which your particular crew can choose.
+A few examples are:

+Gambling
+Storytelling
+Training skills
+Performing research
+Hanging out with other crew members

+**Hazards**
+There are always hazards in space, and unexpected dangers can force you to take manual control of the ship.
+When this happens, you will view the ship's tactical screen to respond to the threat.

+**Step 4: Arrive**
+When you arrive at your target celestial body, you make make additional scans and communication requests to any nearby eligible recipients.
+This can be a good way to gather information and make a strategic entrance to an unknown destination.

+You may attempt to land wherever you wish, but locations with solid ground or better yet, port facilities, are generally safer.
+Most freighters have a small landing craft for tactical or scouting expeditions.

 ## Factions